 Life insurance policies are complex financial instruments that require active management by policy owners.
 Many mistakenly believe that life insurance policies are static financial instruments with guaranteed benefits that can be filed away without further review or consideration.
 Thus, they are surprised to learn that policies can lapse due to insufficient policy values, premiums can increase, or the benefit at the time of claim will be significantly less than was projected at issue.

-The Trustee’s job is to notify the Grantor of premiums before they are due, collect the required premium payments, deposit the payments to the trust and then submit the premium payments from the trust to the insurance carrier.
+The Trustee’s job is to purchase the policy (or transfer it from an existing owner), notify the Grantor of premiums before they are due, collect the required premium payments, deposit the payments to the trust and then submit the premium payments from the trust to the insurance carrier.
 In order to comply with the special rules of an ILIT, the Trustee must notify the trust beneficiaries, if required, of their rights with regard to each gift the grantor makes to the trust and maintain records of such “Crummey” notices.
 The Trustee must work with the beneficiaries to help them understand these notices, particularly if the beneficiaries elect to exercise any of their rights.

 Additionally, the Trustee’s job is to ensure that the policy continues to be good (e.g. review statements to verify policy values are being maintained and monitor insurance carriers for financial strength or changes to corporate structure).
 The Trustee should also evaluate the policy in terms of cost structure and performance relative to the rest of the insurance industry; review the relevance and continuation of supplementary benefits and riders; explore other opportunities presented by the life insurance policy and their benefits to the trust; and maintain an awareness of the insured’s insurability.